 Accessing Volcanoes National Park

 Volcanoes National Park is located in Musanze province in North west of Rwanda.
 It can be accessed by both private and public transport means from Kigali, the capital city of Rwanda.
-From Kigali international airport or Kigali city, it is a drive of only 2 hours to the park.
-With such proximity to the airport, even a (one) day Gorilla trekking tour is feasible with a pick up and drop off in Kigali.
+From Kigali airport or Kigali city, it is a drive of only 2 hours to the park.
+With such proximity to the airport, even a (one) day Gorilla trekking tour is feasible from and back to Kigali.

-The park shares borders with Uganda and so can be accessed from either Mount Mgahinga Gorilla Park, Bwindi Impenetrable Forest National Park or any other border towns in Uganda.
+The park shares borders with Uganda and so can be accessed from either Mgahinga Gorilla Park, Bwindi Impenetrable Forest National Park or any other border towns in Uganda.
 It is a short drive of only 4 or 5 hours.
-Where circumstances lead one to arrive through Entebbe (Uganda airport) instead of Kigali (Rwanda airport), a drive from Entebbe to Volcanoes National Park is also possible in one day though the distance is quite long.
+Where circumstances lead one to arrive through Entebbe airport instead of Kigali airport, a drive from Entebbe to Volcanoes National Park is also possible in one day though the distance is quite long.